Toronto is a huge, sprawling city which offers any number of neighbourhood characteristics and different lifestyles.

 Most of the Beaches’ 20,000 residents have British Isles ancestry.
 Britons and other Europeans continue to make up the majority of newcomers.
 About one-tenth of the Beaches population is made up of visible minorities – the main groups are Chinese and South East Asian.

-You will need to budget in the region of $1.5 million to buy an average detached home in The Beaches and more for the most sought after parts. $850,000+ will buy you a typical semi-detached house.
+You will need to budget in the region of $1.7 million to buy an average detached home in The Beaches and more for the most sought after parts. $1.3 million will buy you a typical townhouse and $900,000+ will buy you a typical 2 bedroom condo.
 Crime levels in the sometimes very busy Beaches, while never high, are not as low as in our other choices.

 Bloor Village West/ Roncesvalles/ High Park

 Bloor Village West, Roncesvalles and High Park are three different neighbourhoods which lie adjacent to one another.
 Their proximity to downtown Toronto means they are popular with many types of property buyer, including developers who demolish or update older houses.

 Housing in all of these areas is expensive – expect to pay over $1 million for an average townhouse.
 Most of the population in each of the neighbourhoods has British Isles ancestry.

 Bloor Village West is known for its quiet, leafy streets.
 It has plenty of restaurants and bars and lies about 30 minutes from Toronto’s commercial district by subway.
 About one-sixth of Bloor Village West’s population are visible minorities – the main groups are South East Asian and Chinese.

 Roncesvalles was once known as Toronto’s Polish neighbourhood.
 Again, it is a leafy area with large, traditional homes in quiet streets.
 Homes are cheaper here than in the adjoining High Park.
 Expect to pay over $1,200,000 for an average, detached home.
 About one-third of Roncesvalles’ population are visible minorities – the main groups are South East Asian and Chinese.